Emmizychuks/Emmizychuks/README.md

 ## I'm a student of Zuri training currently undergoing training to become a Full-Stack developer.

 🧠 I'm currently learning...
-HTML,CSS,JAVASCRIPT,and PYTHON
+HTML,CSS,JAVASCRIPT and PYTHON

 👯‍♀️ I'm looking to collaborate on... any program on web development